bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/configure.md

 	brc squeeze /etc/init.d/cups start

-And, to ensure it properly closes at shutdown, place the folloing in your `/etc/init.d/rcK.clients`:
+And, to ensure it properly closes at shutdown, place the following in your `/etc/init.d/rcK.clients`:

 	brc squeeze /etc/init.d/cups stop